|Making the Abbott Mark

 search for part 71702001 or browse through their

-online pdf catalogs of kayak parts.
-A 6" version is also
+online PDF catalogs of kayak parts.
+A 6" version is

 It took 2 tubes (toothpaste style not caulk gun type) of 3M5200, one tube to glue the wood together and seal various through bolts and the modification to the styrofoam compartment holes, and one to attach the new structure to the existing opening flange.
 After I spent $14/tube for the 5200 at the marine store, I found the exact same thing at Home Despot for $6/tube.

-with Richard Johnson on the subject follows: note that he has some pdf
+Richard Johnson on the subject follows: note that he has

 cockpit to quickly drain.